MarioBatusic/Dashboard_and_tile_Roles/dashboard & tile roles.md

 ## Description

 The `tile` role is the accessibility child of the `dashboard` role.
 Elements with this role are similar to the elements with the `cell` role in that they are placed next to each other in a table cell-like manner, both horizontally and vertically.
 Like table cells they can be of different sizes.
 Tiles thus behave like `td` elements that have different values for their `colspan` and/or `rowspan` attributes.
-This comparisson is only intended to help to better understand the concept and does not mean that the tiles in the markup always follow the table paradigm.
+This comparison is only intended to help to better understand the concept and does not mean that the tiles in the markup always follow the table paradigm.

 ## ARIA Semantics
 - Role name: `tile` or `card`